I do support new musicians, but I’m afraid this is a rant at some of you (for your own benefit of course)!

 When I post music articles, both here and at Fresh on the Net, I keep them fairly brief [thankfully!
 Ed] and instead leave the songs to do most of the talking.
 I do try and research the artists though, to both learn more about them, as well as to hear additional tracks.

 So it can be hugely frustrating when information is sparse, and it’s also a lost opportunity when there are very few links between your numerous sites in the first place, even though you may have an excellent spread of online activity, from SoundCloud to Bandcamp, and Twitter to Instagram.

 Or worse still, the links are there… but they’re broken!!

 Surely you want new fans, reviewers, & bloggers etc, to explore your online presence with ease, but it’s surprising how often it’s a challenge.

-And profiles… you’ve made a fantastic track, and myself and others love it, but we’d like to know more about you than just the fact you’re from, e.g. “London”, or noting a link to your SoundCloud page which also just says “London”.
+And profiles… you’ve made a fantastic track, and myself and others love it, but we’d like to know something about you.
 We shouldn’t have to play detective just to find some basic information about you.